 Most famous was the photo that solidified Parker's reputation: a saucy shot of her with a cigar in her mouth, a gun in her hand, and a tough-as-nails look on her face.
 The photos went nationwide, and Parker became the country's most notorious woman.

 She regretted it a bit, and at one point in the gang's criminal career, she instructed a released hostage to tell the world she didn't smoke cigars.
 Unfortunately, the hostage didn't pass along the news.
 It might not have taken even if he had.
 Ask any number of young stars today – one photo can permanently color the world's view of you, even if it's just a joke.

-Of course, facts don’t always inform what the public thinks.
-They latched onto the eyewitness account and Parker was condemned as a heartless killer.
-And at that point, maybe her reputation didn’t matter anymore.
-After all, she didn’t even have two months to live.
-On May 23, 1934, Bonnie Parker – just 23 years old – was killed along with Clyde Barrow in an ambush orchestrated by officer Frank Hamer and his posse.
+Of course, facts don't always inform public opinion.
+The public at large latched onto the eyewitness account and Parker was condemned as a heartless killer.
+And at that point, maybe her reputation didn't matter anymore.
+After all, she didn't even have two months to live.
+Parker was killed May 23, 1934, along with Barrow in an ambush orchestrated by officer Frank Hamer and his posse.
+She was just 23.

-The legend of Bonnie and Clyde has only grown since their death, aided (and abetted) by Arthur Penn’s 1967 film, along with songs about the pair by country star Merle Haggard, German punk band Die Toten Hosen, rapper Jay-Z and many more.
-The homages aren’t always entirely true-to-life, but they’re popular.
+The legend of Bonnie and Clyde has only grown since their death, aided (and abetted no doubt) by Penn's 1967 film as well as songs by Merle Haggard, German punk band Die Toten Hosen, rapper Jay-Z and many more.
+The homages aren't always entirely true-to-life, but they're popular.
 And they continue: a new cinematic account starring Hilary Duff and Kevin Zegers, The Story of Bonnie and Clyde, is due to start production in November 2010.
 Odds are, Bonnie smokes a cigar or two in the film.